Solo Expat Life in Malaysia

 They did it solo

-"I thought I would stay for 6 months, it's been 3 years.
-Malaysia offers a quality of life you can't find anywhere else for this price.
-As a solo developer, it's my ideal hub."
+"I thought I would stay 6 months, and it has been 3 years.
+Malaysia offers a quality of life you won't find anywhere else for the price.
+As a solo developer, it is my ideal hub."

-"The important thing is not to stay locked in.
+"The key is not to stay shut away.
 Malaysians are lovely if you make the first move.
 I found my second family in a hiking club in KL."

 Sophie V., HR Consultant